huggingface/distil-whisper/README.md

 ### Long-Form Transcription

-Distil-Whisper uses a chunked algorithm to transcribe long-form audio files.
+Distil-Whisper uses a chunked algorithm to transcribe long-form audio files longer than 30-seconds.
 In practice, this chunked long-form algorithm is 9x faster than the sequential algorithm proposed by OpenAI in the Whisper paper (see Table 7 of the [Distil-Whisper paper](https://arxiv.org/abs/2311.00430)).

 We can load the model and processor as before: